EtashGuha/last_layer_unlearning/README.md

 # Ground Zero
-## Quick and extendable experimentation with vision models
+## Quick and extendable experimentation with vision models for classification

 ### Setup
 ```